Mc-Cheater/Portfolio/README.md

   #### Introduction

-  _Graph embedding_ is a method who tries to **transform graph nodes to vectors** representing theese nodes.
+  _Graph embedding_ is a method who tries to **transform graph vertices to vectors** representing theese vertices.
-  The vectors should capture some of the caracteristics of the nodes mainly their **proximity**.
+  The vectors should capture some of the caracteristics of the vertices mainly their **proximity**.
-  Two nodes who are neighbors should be embedded to two vectors having a low distance measure (Euclidian Distance for example) between them.
+  Two vertices who are neighbors should be embedded to two vectors having a low distance measure (Euclidian Distance for example) between them.

   #### Application
-  Graph embedding have a large application panel like :
+  Graph embedding have a large application panel on the fields of :

   * Biomedical and BioInformatic
+  * Knowledge Graphs
-  * Association Rule
+  * Association Rule Extraction
+  * NLP (Word2vec)
   * **Features encoding**
   We will focus on features encoding.
 In the next section i will present the principle of Word2Vec who is widely used on NLP and who is mainly based on graph embedding.